 Azure AD allows you to ban 1,000 custom passwords for cloud users for free.
-We recommend adding any common terms used in your organization, or at least starting with this list of common passwords available on GitHub.
+We recommend adding any common terms used in your organization or at least starting with this list of common passwords available on GitHub.

 If you’re using Azure AD Connect, then you’ll need at least an AAD P1 license for each of your users.
-We recommends Microsoft 365 Business as a starting point for most of our customers, which also includes this feature.
+We recommend Microsoft 365 Business as a starting point for most of our customers, which also includes this feature.

 Step 2: Enable Multi-Factor Authentication

 Enabling Azure MFA is the number one security recommendation for all clients—just look at Microsoft Secure Score.
-When MFA is deployed with conditional access, your users may not even be aware that it’s enabled, as you can select a corporate owned and compliant device as an acceptable MFA challenge.
+When MFA is deployed with conditional access, your users may not even be aware that it’s enabled, as you can select a corporate-owned and compliant device as an acceptable MFA challenge.

 Step 3: Configure Conditional Access

 Does your company have employees in Russia, China, North Korea, or Nigeria?
 No?
 Then block them with conditional access.